 Get Outside During the Day

 Being active and getting enough sunshine is key to getting enough sleep.
-Not only does the activity and sunshine help us get enough vitamin D, but it also helps us regulate our natural sleep-wake cycles (circadian rhythms).
+Not only do the activity and sunshine help us get enough vitamin D, but it also helps us regulate our natural sleep-wake cycles (circadian rhythms).

 So get outside and be active.
 It’ll wear your child out and help everyone sleep better.